gryzzly/mishareyzlin.com/content/notes/prosemirror-web-component-part-2.md

 Date: 22 April 2024

-# Prosemirror Web Component Part 2
+# ProseMirror Web Component Part 2

-In the [first part of this series](https://mishareyzlin.com/notes/prose-mirror-web-component-step-1), we have set up import maps for prosemirror packages to enable build-less development for our web component.
+In the [first part of this series](https://mishareyzlin.com/notes/prose-mirror-web-component-step-1), we have set up import maps for ProseMirror packages to enable build-less development for our web component.

 In the part two, we’ll wrap a minimal prosemirror editor in a custom element.
 We’ll be using our editor like this: